We share our insights into the factors impacting fuel prices, including predictions for fuel costs as we head into next week.

 - Oil is traded in U.S. dollars, so dollar fluctuations impact oil prices.
 A stronger dollar and fluctuations in exchange rates make oil more expensive in other countries, potentially lowering demand.

-- Seasonal factors like winter heating demand in the Northern Hemisphere can also increase oil consumption and pricing.
+- Seasonal factors like winter heating and summer cooling demand can also increase oil consumption and pricing.

 Please speak to our team for more information on fuel card pricing, including advice on how to save time and money on fuel management.